Zamiell/typescript-faq/README.md

 - If a project has this configuration, then once anyone clones the repository, installs the npm dependencies (with e.g. `npm install`), and then opens the cloned directory in VSCode, then Prettier should automatically format the file upon saving.
 - In this situation, if Prettier is not working automatically, then you should check the following things:
   - Are the dependencies properly installed?
 In other words, did you run `npm install`?
 (If a different package manager is used for the project, you might need to run `yarn install` or `pnpm install` instead.)
-The presence of a "node_modules" direcotry at the root of the project indicates that the dependencies for the project has been installed.
+The presence of a "node_modules" direcotry at the root of the project usually indicates that the dependencies for the project has been properly installed (although it might not be there with non-standard package managers).
   - Are you using VSCode to open individual files or are you opening the project directory itself?
 For VSCode to work properly, you need to select "File" --> "Open Folder" and then point it at the cloned repository.

 <br>